LuuDanny/LuuDanny.github.io/projects/pokePvP.md

 ## What is Pokemon GUI

-Pokemon Go is a mobile game developed by Niantic, in which players use their mobile device's GPS to locate, capture, battle, and train virtual creatures called Pokemon.
-The objective of this project was to utilize Java in order to create a Graphical User Interface (GUI) that emulates the search and capture features of Pokemon Go in a manner reminiscent of the base Pokemon games.
-Additionally, the implementation of additional features such as a "Pokedex" and "Backpack" were necessary.
-The Pokedex would serve as a record-keeping mechanism that maintains information pertaining to any spotted Pokemon, including the number of instances they have been either spotted or captured.
-The Backpack, on the other hand, would be responsible for storing information about the Pokemon that have been successfully captured, and would provide a selection of 5 different sorting options.
-In order to ensure scalability and flexibility, the Pokemon objects must be implemented in a manner that allows for easy addition of new Pokemon.
+Pokemon is a popular media franchise centered around fictional creatures called "Pokemon", which humans, known as Pokemon Trainers, catch and train to battle each other for sport.
+Our goal is to create a text-based implementation of the Pokemon battle system using Java.
+Our program boasts an authentic battle system that closely simulates the gameplay mechanics of the classic Pokemon games.
+This includes the incorporation of fast attacks, special attacks, and energy-building mechanics, providing players with a truly immersive experience.
+Additionally, the program features a minimum of 13 different Pokemon, with the capability of easily implementing new Pokemon in the future.

 ## Responsibilities